pnbruckner/ha-composite-tracker/README.md

 ### Versions

-This custom integration supports HomeAssistant versions 2021.12 or newer, using Python 3.9 or newer.
+This custom integration supports HomeAssistant versions 2022.11 or newer.

 ### numpy on Raspberry Pi